Outer Hebrides & the Scottish Highlands

 Thursday

-First up today is a visit to the Callanish Stone Circle, so prepare yourselves for the possibility of time travel.
+First up today is a visit to the Calanais Stone Circle*, so prepare yourselves for the possibility of time travel.
 This prehistoric sight still mystifies archeologists today.

 Continue your exploration with Dun Carloway Broch – these unique ruins sit atop a mound of rock on the Isle of Lewis.